 High-risk systems face the most demanding compliance requirements: risk management (Article 9), data governance (Article 10), technical documentation (Annex IV), logging (Article 12), human oversight (Article 14), and conformity assessment before market placement.

-Check your classification with the Compliance Checker or review the Annex III checklist.
+Check your classification with the Readiness Checker or review the Annex III checklist.

 Annex III of the EU AI Act lists eight critical areas where AI deployment is automatically classified as high-risk: biometrics, critical infrastructure, education, employment, essential services (credit, insurance), law enforcement, migration/border control, and administration of justice.